Sharon Lee (judoka)

 Sharon Denise Lee (born 13 March 1963) is a retired British judoka.

 Judo career

 Lee competed in the women's heavyweight event at the 1992 Summer Olympics.
-In 1986, she won the bronze medal in the +72kg weight category at the judo demonstration sport event as part of the 1986 Commonwealth Games. and four years later represented England, winning two gold medals in the Open category and the +72kg heavyweight category, at the 1990 Commonwealth Games in Auckland, New Zealand.
+In 1986, she won the bronze medal in the +72 kg weight category at the judo demonstration sport event as part of the 1986 Commonwealth Games. and four years later represented England, winning two gold medals in the Open category and the +72 kg heavyweight category, at the 1990 Commonwealth Games in Auckland, New Zealand.